praveenjm2000/amfoss-tasks/README.md

 The task were truly challenging and interesting and spent a good time solving it.
-I did only upto task 2 due to limited time as i joined the group late.
+I did only upto task 2 due to limited time as I joined the group late.